tranbom/veman/README.md

 veman is a lightweight virtual environment manager using venv.
 With veman it is easier to manage multiple environments.

-Note: veman is under active development and currently only supports Linux & bash
+Note: veman is under active development and currently supports Bash in Linux & macOS.

+Note for macOS: veman currently only sources ~/.bashrc when activating a venv.

 ## Installation